We love doing a bit of Valentines Day crafting together and so my daughter and I made this easy mosaic heart craft.

 We have included affiliate links to some of the products and resources and as an associate we may earn from qualifying purchases.

-We love making Valentine’s Day crafts as it’s a really nice excuse to spend some time together talking about all the people we love while getting creative.
+We love making Valentine’s Day crafts as it’s so much fun and a really nice excuse to spend some time together talking about all the people we love while getting creative.

 Making mosaic or collage hearts is also a really good way to use up any excess craft supplies that you have lying around, this is a perfect one for any scrap paper!

-We made this heart craft for Valentines Day but it would be a great one to make for Mother’s Day too, Just glue it on the front of some premade cards for super simple DIY heart cards.
+We made this heart craft for Valentines Day but it would be a great one to make for Mother’s Day too, Just glue it on the front of some premade cards for super simple DIY heart cards that will make a great keepsake for mom too.

 Heart Mosaic Template